bdpastl/bdpastl.github.io/courseMaterial/mod1_html/module2_css/CSS!.md

   </head>
   <body>
     <div> If you look at the indent styles, you'll notice that not only are we using percentages but we're also using lengths!  </div>
-    <div class='indent5percent'> When working with inputing certain lengths before, we've only used pixel length!</div>
+    <div class='indent5percent'> When working with inputting certain lengths before, we've only used pixel length!</div>
     <div class='indent10percent'>As it turns out, we can use a ton of different types lengths (though pixels do work really well on their own)! </div>
     <div class='indent15px'> When using HTML, it's good to know that there are always a ton of options to do whatever it is that you want.
 Some of them may be better than others</div>
     <div class='indent3em'>While some may be better than others, just use what you're most comfortable with to begin!
 You'll come across other styles of coding in time and learn from there!</div>